kyawlin/GNN-finance/README.md

 # GNN-finance
-Curated list of Graph Neural Network Applications in Business, Finance and Banking `Graph Neural Network Applications in Business and Finance`
+Curated list of `Graph Neural Network Applications in Business and Finance`
 <!-- toc -->

 - [Dataset](#Dataset)